forstmeier/johnforstmeier/README.md

 ## Description

 **forstmeier.github.io** is the code repository and hosting platform for John Forstmeier's personal website.
 This is primarily a notes space with links to relevant external profiles.

+The site is built using a custom, embedded Hugo theme called **forstmeier** and may be copied and modified as needed.

 ## Notes